AryeoHQ/aryeo-api-swift-sdk/docs/ListingsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import Aryeo

 let listingId = 987 // UUID | The ID of a listing.
+UUID Version 4.
 let include = "include_example" // String | Comma separated list of optional data to include in the response. (optional)

 // Get information about a listing.